jcsenciales/iBike_Eye/README.md

 3. Raspberry case: 7.20€
 4. Raspberry Fan: 5€
 5. 32GB Microsd class I: 7 €
-6. mino switch: 0 €, it is from an old car cd player.
+6. mini switch: 0 €, it is from an old car cd player.

-## TO-DO, TO-TEST, More Ideas
+## TO-DO & More Ideas

 1. Change the code to DepthAI API gen2.
-2. Test for detecting object with custom models.
+2. Test detecting other interesting objects with custom trained deep learnig model.
 3. Make a car plates detector using a two stage pipeline and save all number plates in a log file.
-In that way I have saved all the cars plates seen in my bike route.
+So I have saved all the cars plates seen in my bike route.
-4. Count people with and without COVID-19 mask while I ride to get a mask use percent.
+4. Count people with and without COVID-19 mask while I ride to get a COVID-19 mask use percent.
-5. Connect some detections with social networks as Twitter, Strava to upload photos while I am riding with the Raspberry connected to Wifi mobile.
+5. Connect some class detections with social networks as Twitter, Strava to upload photos while I am riding in real time with the Raspberry connected to Wifi mobile.
-6. Detect holes on the road, fallen tree branches... take photos and notify the city council repair services to fix it.
+6. Detect holes on the road, fallen tree branches..., take photos and notify the city council repair services to fix it.
-7.
+7. Connect a GPS module to Raspberry-Pi to add longitude and latitude to all detections.

 ## Results
-1. I have saved some tests routes with Strava (The Strava API not allow me upload image for free on air, so I´ve uploaded manually), <a href="https://www.strava.com/athletes/79682242">You can see my tests on this strava! profile.</a>
+1. I have saved some tests routes with Strava (The Strava API not allow me upload image for free on air, so I´ve uploaded manually), <a href="https://www.strava.com/athletes/79682242">You can see my tests on strava profile.</a>.
+2. Bellow you can see some example photos taken automatically while I ride.

 <img src="https://user-images.githubusercontent.com/4199937/112039057-e2425600-8b43-11eb-88a6-3969b59ddf99.jpg" width="60%" height="60%" alt="Example_1">